I – A simple guide on how to change a flat tyre in 5 easy steps.

 4WD tyres can take a lot of punishment and get you through all kinds of tough terrain, but they do have their limits.
 If you’re pushing your vehicle’s tyres hard enough then there’s a good chance you’ll be stuck somewhere rather inconvenient.

 If your 4WD gets a flat on the highway you should just change the tyre (please refer to the process above).
 However, if a tyre goes flat, starts leaking, or even blows out when you’re exploring more exotic terrain, think twice before putting on a new one.
 The ground is clearly a tough prospect – why risk a brand new tyre?

 Unleash Your Inner Bush Mechanic

-- Find the puncture using soapy water or your hand.
+1. Locate puncture with soapy water or your hand.

-- Next, use the insertion tool to get the plug all the way — this will cause it to mushroom out on the inside of the tyre.
+With the insertion tool, insert the plug all the way — this will cause it to mushroom out on the inside of the tyre.
 That’s it you’re all done.